1200 - Pay and Compensation

 3.1.8.
 Involuntary Action: An action taken that was not at the request of an employee such as but not limited to a position abolishment.

 3.1.9.
-Longevity Steps: Longevity Steps 10, 15, 20, 25, and 28 (longevity steps 25 and 28 are given to employees completing 24 and 27 years of experience respectively) are assigned to some pay lanes and schedules.
-Subject to funding limitations, longevity steps are reserved for employees who have completed the corresponding years of eligible service under the Utah Retirement System or other eligible service credit as defined in Utah Retirement Service manual.
-Employees with classified Washington County School District experience in a less than 20 hour a week position (not eligible for service credit in the Utah Retirement System (URS), excluding substitute experience) will receive credit for longevity steps on a two-year ineligible URS experience equals one year of eligible experience basis.
+Longevity Steps: Longevity Steps 14, 15, 20, and 28 are assigned to some pay lanes and schedules. (longevity step 28 is given to employees completing 27 years of eligible service and longevity step 14 is given to eligible employees who have completed 10 years of qualifying service after advancing through all incremental steps assigned to the schedule) Subject to funding limitations, longevity steps are reserved for employees who have completed the corresponding years of eligible service under the Utah Retirement System or other eligible service credit as defined in Utah Retirement Service manual.
+Employees with classified Washington County School District experience in a less than 20 hour a week position (not eligible for service credit in the Utah Retirement System (URS)) will receive credit for longevity steps on a two-year ineligible URS experience equals one year of eligible experience basis.
 In order to receive credit for "ineligible" URS experience, employees must apply for longevity "ineligible URS" credit by March 15 of the year proceeding the contract year in which they are requesting the longevity step.
 Employees who have completed eligible longevity service credit are not eligible to be placed on a longevity step without first advancing through incremental steps specific to the assigned lane.
 (2-8-05) (Form 527)

 3.1.10.
 Temporary Employees: Temporary / at-will employees serve at the will of the District and may be terminated at any time at the sole discretion of the District.
 Employees hired for one-year only or less serve under temporary agreements.
 Their assigned hours, days, and duration of employment may change or conclude at any time.
 Temporary employees are not eligible for in-District transfer and must apply as external candidates to receive consideration for other District positions